-To become a business major, students must formally apply for admission to the Neeley School.
-Students will typically apply in their sophomore year for admission to upper-level courses (most 3000-level or above) to be taken in the junior year.
-All TCU students or students transferring to TCU who wish to become business majors should contact the M. J. Neeley School of Business Office of Undergraduate Admissions regarding admission policies, procedures, and deadlines.
+To become a business major, all students must formally apply for admission to the Neeley School.
+Admission is competitive and is not guaranteed.
+Students will typically apply in their sophomore year for admission to upper-level courses (most 30000-level or above) in their junior year.
+All TCU students, or students transferring to TCU who wish to become pre-business students or business majors, must contact the Neeley Student Resource Center regarding admissions policies, procedures, and deadlines.

 The academic records of all pre-business students and business majors are reviewed following submission of grades at the end of the Fall and the Spring semesters.
 The minimum required TCU cumulative GPA for all pre-business students and business majors is 2.50.
 Students who do not meet the 2.50 minimum GPA requirement will be subject to the academic review policies of the Neeley Student Resource Center.
 Please contact the NSRC for additional information.